Breast Implants Over and Under the Muscle What’s Best for You?

 If you have any more questions about under-muscle breast implant surgery vs over, please don’t hesitate to contact us today.
 In the meantime see our FAQs below that may provide you with the additional information you’re looking for.

-All the different implant pocket placements when performed properly result in a natural look.
+Which placement is the most natural looking? -All the different implant pocket placements when performed properly result in a natural look.
 The selection of which pocket placement is selected is dependent on an individuals build, soft tissue thickness and initial breast volume.

-Recovery time varies, with subglandular placement typically having the shortest recovery, followed by subfascial and then submuscular placements.
+What is the recovery time for each type? -Recovery time varies, with subglandular placement typically having the shortest recovery, followed by subfascial and then submuscular placements.

-Any type of pocket placement may be utilised for larger or smaller implants
+Are larger implants better suited for a specific placement? -Any type of pocket placement may be utilised for larger or smaller implants

 This article is not intended to be used for diagnosis or treatment.
 It is aimed at presenting a perspective only and is not a substitute for a prescription.
 Anyone experiencing a medical condition should consult their doctor.